Kongos (band)

 Kongos (often styled as KONGOS) is a South African American band, now based in Austin, Texas.
 The alternative rock group consists of four brothers: Dylan (vocals, bass guitar, guitar), Johnny (accordion, keyboards, vocals), Jesse (drums, percussion, vocals) and Daniel Kongos (guitar, vocals).

-CARL
+Beginnings

 They spent their childhoods in the city of East London, South Africa.
 They compose, record and perform in Austin, Texas.
 They graduated from Chaparral High School in Scottsdale, Arizona and attended Arizona State University.
 The four men are the sons of recording artist John Kongos.
 They are of Greek, American and Mexican origin and have attended the Greek Saheti school in Gauteng, South Africa.

 History

 Lunatic (2011–2015)

 The band's second album Lunatic was released in 2012.
 The single "I'm Only Joking" topped various South African charts, including all three of Tuks FM's charts, and received copious airtime on 5FM and on many other stations in South Africa.
 The music video for the song debuted on TV 5 on SABC 3 and was in rotation on MKTV.
 Their second single "Come with Me Now" was in rotation on both 5FM and Tuks FM.
 The song appeared on the 5FM Top 40 and the Tuks FM Top 30 charts.

 In late October 2013, the band self-released Lunatic in the United States.
 In 2014, both "I'm Only Joking" and "Come with Me Now", the latter of which being their top song, began receiving noticeable exposure in the United States, gaining momentum in airplay on radio and being featured in television commercials there.
 Their song "Come with Me Now" was used as the official theme song for WWE's pay-per-view event Extreme Rules and in the motion picture The Expendables 3.
 As a result, the band was signed by Epic Records in late January 2014 and the band re-released Lunatic.
 "Come with Me Now" had sold more than 70,000 copies as of March 2014, but has since been certified Platinum by the RIAA, signifying sales of more than a million copies.